medialab/minet/docs/cli.md

 Gather data from Instagram.

 optional arguments:
-  -c COOKIE, --cookie COOKIE  Authenticated cookie to use or browser from which
+  -c COOKIE, --cookie COOKIE    Authenticated cookie to use or browser from
-                              to extract it (supports "firefox", "chrome",
+                                which to extract it (supports "firefox",
-                              "chromium", "opera" and "edge").
-Defaults to
+                                "chrome", "chromium", "opera" and "edge").
-                              "firefox".
+                                Defaults to "firefox".
 Can also be configured in a .minetrc file as "instagram.cookie" or read from the MINET_INSTAGRAM_COOKIE env variable.
   --rcfile RCFILE               Custom path to a minet configuration file.
 More
-                              info about this here: https://github.com/medialab/
+                                info about this here: https://github.com/mediala
-                              minet/blob/master/docs/cli.md#minetrc
+                                b/minet/blob/master/docs/cli.md#minetrc
   -h, --help                    show this help message and exit

 subcommands:
   {hashtag,user-followers,user-following,user-infos,user-posts}
                                 Subcommand to use.
 ```

 ### hashtag

 ```
 usage: minet instagram hashtag [-h] [-c COOKIE] [--rcfile RCFILE] [-l LIMIT]
-                               [-s SELECT] [--total TOTAL] [-o OUTPUT]
+                               [-i INPUT] [-s SELECT] [--total TOTAL]
-                               column [file]
+                               [-o OUTPUT]
+                               value_or_column_name

 Instagram hashtag
 =================